keu/docs/astro/configure-deployment-resources.md

 Worker queues support the following settings:

 - **Name:** The name of your worker queue.
 Use this name to assign tasks to the worker queue in your DAG code.
 - **Worker Type:** The instance type of workers in the worker queue.
 A worker’s total available CPU, memory, storage, and GPU is defined by the instance type that it runs on.
 Actual worker size is equivalent to the total capacity of the instance type minus Astro’s system overhead.
-For a list of total available worker resources for each instance type, see Cloud configuration references (AWS, GCP, Azure).
+For a list of total available worker resources for each instance type, see see the [AWS](resource-reference-aws.md#deployment-worker-size-limits) and [GCP](resource-reference-gcp.md#deployment-worker-size-limits), and , and [Azure](resource-reference-azure.md#deployment-worker-size-limits) resource references.
-- **Concurrency:** The maximum number of tasks that can run at once per worker.
+- **Concurrency:** The maximum number of tasks that a worker can run at a time.
 If the number of queued and running tasks exceeds this number, a new worker spins up to run the remaining tasks.
 This is equivalent to [worker concurrency](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#worker-concurrency) in Airflow.
 - **Min/max** worker: The minimum and maximum number of workers that can run in the pool.
 The number of running workers changes regularly based on Maximum Tasks per Worker and the current number of queued and running tasks.

 #### Default worker queue

 Each Deployment requires a default worker queue to run tasks.
 If you don’t change any settings in the default worker queue:

-- All tasks in the Deployment run in the `default` worker queue, which uses [how does it determine a default worker type?]
+- All tasks in the Deployment run in the `default` worker queue.
 - A maximum of 16 tasks can run at once per worker.
 If more than 16 tasks are queued or running at once, then a new worker spins up to run the remaining tasks.
-- A maximum of 10 workers can run at once, meaning that your Deployment can handle 160 queued or running tasks at once.
+- A maximum of 10 workers can run at once, meaning that your Deployment can process 160 queued or running tasks at a time.
 Any queued or running tasks beyond 160 can cause scheduling or execution errors.

 You can change all settings of the default worker queue except for its name.